Cone 10R speckles, rich red clay surfaces, bamboo glazes

 The fired result are visually the same as L4028 (the original bamboo base), but on close inspection that has a more silky and finer surface.

-A darker color would be better, for the next test add a little iron oxide, 1 and 2%.
+A darker color would be better, to get that add a little iron oxide, 1 or 2%.

 Pictures